Scientists discover first new HIV strain in nearly two decades

 The strain is a part of the Group M version of HIV-1, the same family of virus subtypes to blame for the global HIV pandemic, according to Abbott Laboratories, which conducted the research along with the University of Missouri, Kansas City.
 The findings were published Wednesday in the Journal of Acquired Immune Deficiency Syndromes.

 HIV has several different subtypes or strains, and like other viruses, it has the ability to change and mutate over time.
+This is the first new Group M HIV strain identified since guidelines for classifying subtypes were established in 2000.
 It is important to know what strains of the virus are circulating to ensure that tests used to detect the disease are effective.

 Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said current treatments for HIV are effective against this strain and others.
 However, identifying a new strain provides a more complete map of how HIV evolves.